Aashish-Mijar/Python-Code/03_Loop_Problems/questions.md

-<summar>1.
+# Questions on Loop

+<summary>1.
 Counting Positive Numbers
-<summar> Given a list of numbers, count how many are positive.
+<summary> Given a list of numbers, count how many are positive.

-<summar>2.
+<summary>2.
 Sum of Even Numbers
-<summar> Calculate the sum of even numbers up to a given number n.
+<summary> Calculate the sum of even numbers up to a given number n.

-<summar>3.
+<summary>3.
 Multiplication Table Printer
-<summar> Print the multiplication table for a given number up to 10, but skip the fifth iteration.
+<summary> Print the multiplication table for a given number up to 10, but skip the fifth iteration.

-<summar>4.
+<summary>4.
 Reverse a String
-<summar> Reverse a string using a loop
+<summary> Reverse a string using a loop

-<summar>5.
+<summary>5.
 Find the Frist Non-Repeated Character
-<summar> Given a string, find the first non-repeated character
+<summary> Given a string, find the first non-repeated character

-<summar>6.
+<summary>6.
 Factorial Calculator
-<summar> Compute the factorial of number using a while loop
+<summary> Compute the factorial of number using a while loop

-<summar>7.
+<summary>7.
 Validate Input
-<summar> Keep asking the user for input until they enter a number between 1 to 10
+<summary> Keep asking the user for input until they enter a number between 1 to 10

-<summar>8.
+<summary>8.
 Prime Number Checker
-<summar>Check if a number is prime
+<summary>Check if a number is prime

-<summar>9.
+<summary>9.
 List Uniqueness Checker
-<summar> Check if all elements in a list are unique.
+<summary> Check if all elements in a list are unique.
 If duplicate exit the loop and print the duplicate

-<summar>10.
+<summary>10.
 Exponential Backoff
-<summar> Implement an exponential backoff strategy that doubles the wait time between retries, starting from 1 second, but stops after 5 retries
+<summary> Implement an exponential backoff strategy that doubles the wait time between retries, starting from 1 second, but stops after 5 retries